 God’s grace offered to all

 But a closer look at Scripture leads us in a different direction.
 From the context of the Ephesians 2 passage it is clear that the gift God offers is salvation, not faith.
+Included in salvation is the promise of eternal life.
 Faith is our response to God’s grace.
 God does not give us faith so that we can be saved by grace, he offers us his grace that we respond to by faith.